-During 2021, our Nominating and Corporate Governance Committee was comprised of six of our independent directors: Timothy R. Chi (Chair), Michael A. Hartmeier, Kathleen A. Merrill, William J. Shaw, Bruce D. Wardinski and Tabassum S. Zalotrawala (effective as of May 5, 2021).
-Our Nominating and Corporate Governance Committee met four times during 2021 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee, except Ms. Zalotrawala who joined the Board in May 2021 and did not miss any meetings of the Nominating and Corporate Governance Committee during the time that she was a member of the Board.
+During 2022, our Nominating and Corporate Governance Committee was comprised of six of our independent directors: Timothy R. Chi (Chair), Michael A. Hartmeier, Kathleen A. Merrill, William J. Shaw, Bruce D. Wardinski and Tabassum S. Zalotrawala.
+Our Nominating and Corporate Governance Committee met four times during 2022 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee.